Maxlamenace572/DeadCellsArchipelago/README.md

 Blueprints in the daily challenge are given at each completion.
 The difficulty increases four times, and when you have every blueprint, you gain a Hunter's Grenade upon completion.

 There is a biome warp that allows you to quickly go back to biomes you have already visited, as long as they are further than your current biome.
+- You can also reload your current biome, allowing easier farming for blueprints.

 There is a x4 multiplier on cells, and completing a biome grants you 40 cells.